 Adjust the cutterbar tilt using the turnbuckle to angle the cutterbar up or down.
 There may be instances, like mowing downed hay, when you might want to set the cutterbar at a different angle.
 But typically, you want a nice, flat cutting angle for your cutterbar.

-Adjust the float, which keeps the machine’s weight off the cutterbar and on the float springs, allowing the MoCo to follow the contour of the field.
+Adjust the float, which keeps the machine’s weight off the cutterbar and on the float springs, allowing the mower conditioner to follow the contour of the field.
 Lengthening or shortening the large float springs on each side of the machine adjusts the ground pressure.
 Too much pressure and the MoCo will have a tendency to scrape the ground in places or leave gauge shoe tracks in the field.
 Too little pressure and the machine will have a tendency to bounce up and down resulting in an uneven cut.
 And remember, the side of the MoCo with the gearbox will be heavier than the other side.
 So the spring adjustments will need to be slightly different on each side.

 Make those adjustments in that order – gauge shoes, tilt, and float – and you’re almost ready to go.
 The last important adjustments are to the windrow forming shields, which set the width of the windrow – and to the swath board, which controls the height of the windrow.